Pan Am Flight 103: Notable passengers

 Prominent among the passenger victims was the 50-year-old UN Commissioner for Namibia (then South West Africa), Bernt Carlsson, who would have attended the signing ceremony of the New York Accords at the UN headquarters the following day.
-James Fuller, CEO of Volkswagen of America, was returning home together with marketing director Lou Marengo from a meeting with Volkswagen executives in Germany.
-Also aboard were Irish Olympic sailor Peter Dix, rock musician Paul Jeffreys and his wife, Rachel Jeffreys (née Jones), Dr. Irving Sigal, a molecular biologist, and Jonathan White, 33, an American accountant and son of David White, American actor who played Larry Tate on Bewitched.
+James Fuller, CEO of Volkswagen of America, was returning home together with marketing director Lou Marengo from a meeting with Volkswagen executives in West Germany.
+Also aboard were Irish Olympic sailor and management consultant Peter Dix, and rock musician Paul Jeffreys and his wife.

 US government officials

 Aboard the flight were Diplomatic Security Service (DSS) Special Agents Daniel Emmett O'Connor and Ronald Albert Lariviere.
 Matthew Gannon, the Central Intelligence Agency's (CIA) deputy station chief in Beirut, Lebanon, was sitting in seat 14J, which was located in the business class (branded as "Clipper Class") cabin.
 A group of US intelligence specialists was on board the flight.
 Their presence gave rise to speculations and conspiracy theories that one or more of them had been targeted.